Power to destroy, power to create: building a culture of resistance towards radical social change

 Since the collapse the Soviet Union and more recently with the resurgence of populist and fascist governments, the global Left is in disarray; but regional and local alternatives to capitalist modernity are emerging.

-The Zapatistas in Oaxaca and the Kurds in Rojava represent nowadays the most admirable examples of living non-capitalist forms of social organization.
+The Zapatistas in Chiapas and the Kurds in Rojava represent nowadays the most admirable examples of living non-capitalist forms of social organization.
 Since 1994, the Zapatistas provide an example of autonomous organization, through their Juntas de Buen Gobierno (Councils of Good Government).
 Similarly, the Kurds, since 2011, are putting into practice the principles of communalism and democratic confederalism in Rojava.
 Both examples are actualized expressions of decades of grassroots work, putting into daily practice the principles of horizontality, autonomy and democracy.
 However, they are specifically shaped by their historical, cultural and geographical contexts at different distances from the core of capitalism, with important consequences on their struggles and practices.

 At the same time, all around the globe, we are witnessing a renovated interest in municipalist politics and many different initiatives have sprawled, including throughout Europe.
 From citizen platforms and networks to diverse forms of municipal governments, this growing movement builds from the bottom-up a new political culture adapting to local contexts.
 They collectively respond to the urgency to transfer and transform power structures and institutions at the municipal level.